statlink/CompositionalData/CompositionalData.md

 -   `r pkg("multilevelcoda")`: Implements Bayesian multilevel modelling for compositional data in a multilevel framework.
 Compute multilevel compositional data and isometric log-ratio at between and within-person levels, fit Bayesian multilevel models for compositional predictors and outcomes, and run post-hoc analyses such as isotemporal substitution models.

+-   `r pkg("NBDdirichlet")`: Implements NBD-Dirichlet Model of Consumer Buying Behavior for Marketing Research.
+The relevant paper is [Goodhardt, Ehrenberg and Chatfield (1984)](https://doi.org/10.2307/2981696).

+-   `r pkg("rBeta2009")`: The packate contains a function for generating Dirichlet random vectors using a C translation.
+The relevant paper is [Hung, Balakrishnan and Cheng (2011)](https://doi.org/10.1080/00949650903409999).

 -   `r pkg("SARP.compo")`: Provides a set of functions to interpret changes in compositional data based on a network representation of all pairwise ratio comparisons: computation of all pairwise ratios, construction of a p-value matrix of all pairwise tests of these ratios between conditions, conversion of this matrix to a network.

 -   `r pkg("ToolsForCoDa")`: Provides functions for multivariate analysis with compositional data.
 Includes a function for doing compositional canonical correlation analysis.
 This analysis requires two data matrices of compositions, which can be adequately transformed and used as entries in a specialized program for canonical correlation analysis, that is able to deal with singular covariance matrices.
 A function for log-ratio principal component analysis with condition number computations has been added to the package.
 The methodology is described in [Graffelman et al. (2017)](https://www.biorxiv.org/content/10.1101/144584v1).